shoelace-style/shoelace/docs/pages/frameworks/vue.md

 ## Types

-Once you have configured you application for custom elements, you should be able to use Shoelace in your application without it causing any errors.
+Once you have configured your application for custom elements, you should be able to use Shoelace in your application without it causing any errors.
 Unfortunately, this doesn't register the custom elements to behave like components built using Vue.
-To provide autocomplete information and type-safety for your components, you can import the Shoelace Vue types into your `tsconfig.json` to get better integration in your standard Vue and JSX templates.
+To provide autocomplete information and type safety for your components, you can import the Shoelace Vue types into your `tsconfig.json` to get better integration in your standard Vue and JSX templates.

 ```json
 {